Home Greek Winter Camping

 There's a gallery of 16 images at the end of the Brochure and 27 images can be seen in: A Slide Show of Winter Camping.

 We start with a statement by the five-strong Senior Management Team (aka 'The Family'), as they leave for their winter homes in Athens.
 This is followed by a general description of the campsite's off-season facilities.
-We finish with a list of the winter rules, which are imposed by the well-named Untersturmfeldgruppencampingplatzführer.
+We finish with a list of the winter rules, which are imposed by the well-named Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer.
+You can also use the handy acronym: USFGOGWMJKPF.

 Statement by the Senior Management Team (aka 'The Family')

-Travellers and Winter People are welcome to our Kampingplatz during The_Unter_._..JPGthe winter of 2008/9.
+We won't be there and you are very welcome to our Kampingplatz during The_Unter_._..JPGthe long winter months.
 Please keep an eye on the place while we are away.
-We have left a specially trained English Untersturmfeldgruppencampingplatzführer in charge, in his own Swift Sundance motorhome.
+We have left a specially trained English Untersturm-feldgruppen-obergefreiter-werkmeisterjunker-kampingplatzführer in charge, in his own Swift Sundance motorhome.
 That's him, on the right, in a grim mood after an argument with a camper called Herman over the illegal removal of a washing line.
 We're not allowed to show you pictures of the camper.

 (signed)